Search

 Here’s a quick breakdown of common lienholders who might have a legal right to a portion of your settlement money:

 • Medical Providers.
 Suppose you are recovering from an accident and receiving a settlement meant to cover all your expenses.
-But here’s the twist — the hospital that treated you last year placed a lien on your settlement.
+But here’s the twist — the hospital that treated you last year placed a lien on your personal injury settlement.
 Suddenly, a portion of your payout must go to paying off those old medical bills.
 Surprised?
 It’s a common scenario many don’t anticipate.

 • Pre-Settlement Funding Companies.
 And if you’ve ever taken an advance from a lawsuit funding company to manage your expenses while waiting for the trial to wrap up, remember, they’ll also be in line to get repaid from your settlement before you can access the remaining funds.
 This could mean getting less than you expected to help you move on.